sndv/dotfilelink/README.md

 # Dotfilelink

-A tool to install dotfiles based on a configuration file.
+A tool for installing dotfiles.

 ## Install